fdeblasio/pokeemerald-expansion/notes.md

 ### Big changes from Vanilla - low priority
 - Remove IVs?
 Maybe make boolean for either 0 or 31 added to stat
     - Would need to figure out Hidden Power
+- Add Pokémon with dolls?
+(Togepi, Smoochum, Clefairy, Lapras, Snorlax, Venusaur, Charizard, Blastoise)
+- Make seperate Dex for post-game similar to SwSh DLC dexes (include Outbreaks like Elekid)?
 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?
     - Make Thunder also accurate in Electric Terrain?
 - Calculate Electro Ball more similarly to Gyro Ball?
+- Make Water Veil also up evasion like Sand Veil?
+- Find way to get Hypnosis to always hit if Hypno is using it?
+- Edit Slot odds (SLOT_MACHINE_)?
+Even though there's only three prizes?
 - Add in Hoenn Dex regionals?
     - Sun/Shiny Stone for Alolan Raichu
     - Alolan Sandshrew/Vulpix at Shoal Cave